PCOS, Pelvic Pain, and Physical Therapy

 Last Updated:

-So let’s set the record straight on what PCOS and pelvic pain is, why it’s so dang painful, and how to ease your symptoms.
+So let’s set the record straight on what PCOS and pelvic pain is, why it’s so painful, and how to ease your symptoms.

 What is PCOS?

 People who have PCOS have high levels of androgens, or male sex hormones.
 In some cases, women who have polycystic ovaries don’t have enough of the hormones responsible for ovulation.
-And when ovulation doesn’t happen, the underdeveloped and unreleased eggs result in the chronic development of small cysts (fluid-filled sacs) on the ovaries.

 PCOS symptoms usually appear around the first menstrual cycle, but they can also develop later in life.
 In addition to ovarian cysts and chronic pelvic pain, the most common symptoms of PCOS include:

-• Irregular periods.
-Most people get periods that are few and far between.
+• Irregular periods: Most people get periods that are few and far between.

-• Excess hair growth.
-Folks tend to have hirsutism, or increased facial and body hair.
+• Excess hair growth: Folks tend to have hirsutism, or increased facial and body hair.

 PCOS diagnosis involves blood tests and ultrasounds.
 Other indicators of PCOS can include common complications, like: